 "Furthering research and practice in data discovery, access and use"

-With additional support from funders including the Economic and Social Research Council, Jisc and the European Community, we are pushing the boundaries of knowledge and practice in our field.
+With additional support from funders including the Economic and Social Research Council (ESRC), Jisc and the European Community, we are pushing the boundaries of knowledge and practice in our field.

 Providing a coherent, connected and accessible data infrastructure to secure the long-term future of the ESRC Big Data Network.